 Giving up the things you like to do is only for a little while.
 Once you’ve completed your book, you will not only be able to do the things you gave up, you will be able to do the things you love because of the potential success you can create by being an author.

-Apply these initial principles to your writing and you will be in the right place, in the right mind, to write your book and have your journey of passion much more enjoyable and your potential MUCH greater.
+Apply these initial principles to your writing, and you will be in the right place, in the right mind, to write your book and have your journey of passion much more enjoyable and your potential MUCH greater.

-Here's to you helping to make a better world!
+Here’s to you to helping make a better world!

 To your success and happiness,